tawasta/connector-fennoa/connector_fennoa/README.rst

 |badge1| |badge2| |badge3|

-Odoo 17 connector for integrating with the Fennoa accounting platform.
+Odoo connector for integrating with the Fennoa accounting platform.

-This module synchronizes customer master data, exports sales invoices (including credit notes) and imports accounts receivable payments from Fennoa into Odoo.
+This module synchronizes customer master data, exports sales invoices (including credit notes) and imports payments from Fennoa into Odoo.

-All API requests and responses are logged into ``fennoa.binding`` records for debugging and traceability.

 **Table of contents**